Orthodontic Emergencies

 The benefits

 When an emergency strikes, you want to feel you’re in safe hands.
-Happily, you can count on our dental practice to put things right if the worst does happen.
+Happily, you can count on our Orthodontic & Implant Clinic to put things right if the worst does happen.

-• Effective treatments for infections, lost teeth, damaged dental apparatus and more
+• Effective treatments for lost appliances, broken or damaged braces

 • Follow-up appointments available